brandock/Moteino-RFM69Pi/README.md

 # Moteino-RFM69Pi
-Open Energy Monitor JeeLib Classic RFM69Pi using a Moteino with RFM69CW Radio.
+Open Energy Monitor JeeLib Classic RFM69Pi using a Moteino from Low Power Lab. https://lowpowerlab.com/

+Moteinos can be ordered with several different transceivers.
+The one neeeded for this project is the RFM69CW 433Mhz.

 # Moteino USB as RFM69Pi
 This sketch can be used with Moteino USB as a replacement (or addition to) the RFM69Pi hat.